Reading signatures of supermassive binary black holes in pulsar timing array observations: Acknowledgements

-\textit{Acknowledgements.}--We thank Bruce Allen for helpful comments on the results, contributions to the structuring of this manuscript, and valuable advice on scientific paper writing.
+We thank Bruce Allen for helpful comments on the results, contributions to the structuring of this manuscript, and valuable advice on scientific paper writing.
 We thank Rutger van Haasteren for insightful discussions about hierarchical Bayesian inference.
+We thank Emily Liepold and anonymous referees for helpful comments on the manuscript.
+We thank Gabriela Sato-Polito for clarifying the details of Ref.~\cite{Sato-PolitoZaldarriaga2024}.
+This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
 Some of our calculations were carried out using the OzSTAR Australian national facility (high-performance computing) at Swinburne University of Technology.
 European Pulsar Timing Array is a member of the International Pulsar Timing Array \cite{PereraDeCesar2019}.
 J.~A. acknowledges support from the European Commission (ARGOS-CDS; Grant Agreement number: 101094354).
 A.~C. acknowledges financial support provided under the European Union's Horizon Europe ERC Starting Grant ``A Gamma-ray Infrastructure to Advance Gravitational Wave Astrophysics'' (GIGA; Grant Agreement: 101116134).